deckgo/deckdeckgo/docs/docs/slides/app-slide-author/app-slide-author.md

 ### Slots

-Both slots `title`, `author` and `social-link` are optional, but of course the slide would looks better with at least the slot `author` would be provided.
+Slots for `title`, `author` and `social-link` are optional.
+It is recommended that the slot `author` be filled as to improve the appearance of the slide.

 Notes:

 * The slot `title` is hidden.
-If you use the [DeckDeckGo] starter, it will be use for the navigation modal
+If you use the [DeckDeckGo] starter, it will be used for the navigation model.

 * You could provide up to six `social-link` slots.
 Each of these could be your custom code or you could use the component `<deckgo-social/>` to easily provide a link to an external URI.

 ### Notes

-Optionally a slot `notes` could be use to add some notes regarding the particular slide.
+Optionally a slot `notes` could be used to add some notes regarding the particular slide.
 These will be automatically `displayed` in the [remote control](https://deckdeckgo.app).

-If you are using the [DeckDeckGo] starter kit and wish to make your notes accessible to anyone, you would need to mark them with an attribute `show`.
+If you are using the [DeckDeckGo] starter kit and wish to make your notes accessible to anyone, you will need to mark them with the attribute `show`.

 ### Social components